Q&A Component Overview | Yext Hitchhikers Platform

 How an Admin can use the Q&A to inform content

 Before implementing the Q&A Component, an Admin should always get sign off from the brand or organization.
 The brand itself will be the one to monitor and respond to the questions, not the Admin.
 Therefore, it’s best to make sure the brand has resources dedicated and staffed for Q&A monitoring and response within the Yext platform.
-It is possible the brand is already monitoring Q&A already with Listings, within its tech stack, or on Google, so ideally the Q&A project is within the scope of a dedicated brand team.
+It is possible the brand is already monitoring Q&A already with Reviews, within its tech stack, or on Google, so ideally the Q&A project is within the scope of a dedicated brand team.
 An Admin would not want to implement the Q&A component without getting sign off or staffing resources allocated from the brand.
 If the Q&A component is implemented but not monitored by the brand, it would create a bad user experience where a user’s question might go unanswered and s/he could therefore feel ignored.

-Once implemented, the brand can be directed to the Listings > Q&A tab within the platform to monitor and respond to incoming questions.
+Once implemented, the brand can be directed to the Reviews > Q&A tab within the platform to monitor and respond to incoming questions.
 As you can imagine (put your Admin thinking cap on!), this screen in the platform will be a great source of incoming questions about the brand.
 An Admin should always be monitoring the Q&A screen in order to 1) understand what questions are coming in and to help strategize with the brand on Knowledge Graph expansion and to 2) nudge the brand to make sure all questions are being monitored and answered.